-Host shall indemnify, defend, and hold harmless Experience Technology and its officers, officials, employees, and/or volunteers from and against any and all liability, claims, damage, cost, Expenses, awards, fines, judgments, and attorney fees (including, without limitation, costs, attorney fees, Expert witness fees, and other Expenses of litigation) of every nature arising out of or in connection with Host’s performance of its obligations hereunder, or its failure to comply with any of its obligations contained in this agreement, except such loss or damage which was caused by the sole negligence or willful misconduct of Experience Technology.
+Host shall indemnify, defend, and hold harmless Experience America and its officers, officials, employees, and/or volunteers from and against any and all liability, claims, damage, cost, Expenses, awards, fines, judgments, and attorney fees (including, without limitation, costs, attorney fees, Expert witness fees, and other Expenses of litigation) of every nature arising out of or in connection with Host’s performance of its obligations hereunder, or its failure to comply with any of its obligations contained in this agreement, except such loss or damage which was caused by the sole negligence or willful misconduct of Experience America.

 Host Responsibilities Policy

 Build relationships and support mechanisms for their students

 Provide a Duty of Care towards the student